BY BEN CONNER

 2. Employers will leverage their benefits for employee retention and talent acquisition.

 With unemployment at its lowest rate in 20 years, businesses will need to find new ways to stand out to current employees and potential hires.
 Research has proven that employees want more than money, so companies will rely on their benefits packages to entice talent.
 Companies will need to put themselves in their employees’ shoes to understand how to create meaningful value in their benefits offerings.

 3. Hospitals and insurance companies won’t increase transparency without a fight.

-President Trump’s recent executive order called for hospitals and insurance companies to provide greater transparency into their pricing so that consumers can make informed purchasing decisions.
+President Trump’s called for hospitals and insurance companies to provide greater transparency into their pricing so that consumers can make informed purchasing decisions.
 Hospitals and insurance providers quickly promised to sue, saying the President doesn’t have the authority to alter their business practices.
 Expect to see this fight drag through 2020 and beyond.

 4. Direct primary care will continue to grow in popularity.

 Direct primary care empowers employees to access doctor appointments on-demand and over the phone.
 The concept will become more prevalent in 2020, especially as employees search for new ways to simplify health care access and improve quality of service.